This Is Not a Safe Place

 This Is Not a Safe Place is the sixth studio album by English rock band Ride.
 The album was released on 16 August 2019, the date being announced on 23 April 2019 along with the release of the album's first single, "Future Love".
 The album is the band's second produced by English DJ Erol Alkan.

+Production

-The album cover includes three slashes (///), which is based upon historic graffiti by hobos to indicate an unsafe place.
+After seeing on exhibition in 2018, Andy Bell was inspired by the work and thinking of American artist Jean-Michel Basquiat.
+One symbol that Basquiat incorporated into his work was three slashes '///'.
+This was based upon historic graffiti markings used by American hobos to indicate an unsafe place.
+This influenced the album name and cover artwork.
+Basquiat is also referenced in the lyrics of Repetition.